 Fig. 6.
-This diagram represents two hypothetical particles at rest (only the front wave briefly reaches zero velocity) in the AF and two wave beams of the same properties and the same length as the H particles
+This diagram represents two hypothetical particles at rest (only the front wave briefly reaches zero velocity) in the AF and two wave beams of the

 An interesting fact that can be seen looking at this diagram is that a gravitational effect can be produced within the particle itself as long as the absolute speed in AF is not comparable to c (the effect should be reduced at 'relativistic' speeds).
 The magnitude of the gravitational effect is twice as big as it is between the H particles.